 Arts as medicine…

 Seeking change after feeling I didn’t truly belong in the nursing profession and a struggle with my own mental health after ‘burning out’ as a nurse, I completed a Graduate Diploma in Creative Arts Therapy at The MIECAT Institute.
 I followed these wonderful studies with completion of my Masters in Creative Arts Therapy also at The MIECAT Institute ~ graduating in 2011.
-Since then I have worked in Melbourne, Sweden, Timor-Leste, as well as the Macedon Ranges and Mount Alexander Shires in varying capacities as a Creative Arts Therapist, Community Artist, Group Facilitator, Creative Movement and Dance Teacher, Art after school Program Facilitator, Administrator and a Qualitative Researcher – with individuals and groups across the lifespan.
+Since then I have worked in Melbourne, Sweden, Timor-Leste, as well as the Macedon Ranges and Mount Alexander Shires in varying capacities.
+These include being a; Creative Arts Therapist, Community Artist, Group Facilitator, Creative Movement and Dance Teacher, Art after school Program Facilitator, Administrator and Qualitative Researcher – with individuals and groups across the lifespan.
 I continue to study, research and enhance my skills and knowledge to ensure continual improvement of my work.

 Inspirations & Values…

 Whilst embarking on this life transforming career change, I also was on a parallel transformation in becoming a Mamma, as I commenced my studies in Creative Art Therapy, whilst pregnant ~ I cherish being a parent and being part of a family.
-As well as travelling/working and volunteering around a bit in the world, I also inspiration from my parenting experiences, being married to a beautiful man for a long time and my life experiences growing up in a really large family in regional NSW.
+As well as travelling/working and volunteering around a bit in the world, I also draw inspiration from my parenting experiences, being married for a long time, as well as growing up in a really large family in regional NSW.